 If your disability was caused by a specific incident, like injury or exposure to a toxin, write the first day you could no longer do your job the way you did before the incident.

-If you’re living with a chronic condition or illness that got worse over time, this question might be more tricky.
+If you’re living with a chronic condition or illness that has gotten worse over time, this question might be trickier.
 Here are some tips to help you answer:

 Was there a point when you had a job but were let go because your symptoms prevented you from going to work?
 What was the date when you were let go?